Remote Proctor NOW Policy for Online Exams

 - Ensure proper lighting in the testing environment.

-- Restart computer before logging into the proctored test environment.
-All other programs and/or windows on the testing computer MUST be closed prior to logging into the proctored test environment and must remain closed until the exam is completed.
+- Close all other programs and/or windows on the testing computer before logging into the proctored test environment.
+Keep all other programs closed until the exam is completed.

 - Establish identification by displaying your VU Identification badge or an official Driver License.

-- Display a clean whiteboard no larger than 9″ x 12″ prior to the exam.
+- Display a clean whiteboard no larger than 9″ x 12″ prior to the exam (Do not forget to show an erased whiteboard at the end of the exam).

 - Complete the examination.